pjguitar15/Firebase-Cheatsheets/FirebaseAuth.md

 ### Private Route Functionality
-> You just basically navigate only if token exists
+> You just basically navigate to the private page only if token exists
 ```javascript
 useEffect(() => {
   let authToken = sessionStorage.getItem('Auth Token')